infoshareacademy/jfdd14-futureFront-app/README.md

 # GiftMatcher

 GiftMatcher is a web application that can be used to find most suitable gift idea for our loved ones, or our own gift to existing database that will be searchable by every user.
-You can check how it looks like [here](http://app.futurefront.jfdd14.is-academy.pl/).
+You can check our app [here](http://app.futurefront.jfdd14.is-academy.pl/).

+We also made landing page that you can find here: [Landing page](http://www.futurefront.jfdd14.is-academy.pl/) ...
+... and exciting game that you can play here: [Game](http://www.futurefront.jfdd14.is-academy.pl/Game/game_worldv2.html)

 ## Features